Anti-Ramsey number of matchings in $r$-partite $r$-uniform hypergraphs: Introduction

 Gu et al. \cite{gu2020anti} determined the anti-Ramsey numbers of linear paths/cycles and loose paths/cycles in hypergraphs for sufficiently large $n$ and gave bounds on the anti-Ramsey numbers of Berge paths/cycles.
 For the anti-Ramsey number of matchings in hypergraphs, \"Ozkahya and Young \cite{OZKAHYA20132359} stated a conjecture that $ar_r(\mathcal{K}_n,M_{k})=ex_r(\mathcal{K}_n,M_{k-1})+1$ for all $n>sk$ and proved the conjecture when $k=2,3$ and $n$ is sufficiently large.
 Recently, Frankl and Kupavskii \cite{2019frankl} proved that the conjecture is true for $n\geq rk+(r-1)(k-1)$ and $k\geq 3$.
+Jin \cite{2021jin} determined the exact value of the anti-Ramsey number of a $k$-matching in a complete tripartite $3$-uniform hypergraph.

 Take a subhypergraph $\mathcal{K}_{k-2, n_2,\ldots, n_r}$ of $\mathcal{K}_{n_1,n_2,\ldots,n_r}$.
 Color the edges of $\mathcal{K}_{k-2, n_2,\ldots, n_r}$ by distinct colors and color the remaining edges of $\mathcal{K}_{n_1,\ldots,n_r}$ by a new color.
 Denote by $\phi_r$ the obtained $((k-2)n_2\cdots n_r+1)$-edge-coloring of $\mathcal{K}_{n_1,\ldots,n_r}$.
 Li, Tu and Jin \cite{LI20092575} determined the following results in complete bipartite graphs.